Improve your health with these tasty foods high in magnesium, plus get 20 delicious magnesium-rich recipes!

 Mood & Sleep

-Did you know that magnesium helps regulate melatonin, the hormone that regulates our sleep/wake cycle?
+Did you know magnesium helps regulate melatonin, the hormone regulating our sleep/wake cycle?
 In addition, magnesium may help dampen anxiety by binding to the neurotransmitter GABA (gamma-aminobutyric acid).

 While sleep studies with supplemental magnesium are limited, one study of 45 older adults showed improvement in subjective measures of insomnia after taking 500 mg of magnesium daily for eight weeks.
 In addition, and anecdotally, many of my clients find supplementing with magnesium at night helps them sleep better.